MilesCranmer/PySR/README.md

 # TODO

 - [ ] Make scaling of changes to constant a hyperparameter
-- [ ] Update hall of fame every iteration
+- [ ] Update hall of fame every iteration?
 - [ ] Calculate feature importances of future mutations, by looking at correlation between residual of model, and the features.
     - Store feature importances of future, and periodically update it.
 - [ ] Implement more parts of the original Eureqa algorithms: https://www.creativemachineslab.com/eureqa.html